superchordate/rshiny-template-auth/README.md

 * Go to https://console.cloud.google.com/customer-identity/mfa and click "ENABLE".
 * Add your phone number under "Phone numbers for testing (optional)"
 * Go to https://console.firebase.google.com/ > Build > Authentication > Settings > SMS region policy > Allow United States > Save.

-## New User Registration

-New user registration is not (yet) handled in this template.
-This can be easily done with the client-side Firebase Auth JS module, but then any bot could create many accounts.

-Any valid method would need to happen on a server and include reCAPTCHA, email verification, and identity provider idToken verification.
-Running this on the server requires using the [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup) which is not available in R. There is an approach I think would work, using the admin SDK in a cloud function running within the same project.
-However, this would complicate the project.

-I expect a small number of users so I am OK adding the users myself and as a result have chosen not to include this as a feature in my template.

 ## On the Web